I see, that’s quite a long time, normally he shouldn’t take toooo long to send his troops to the front.

 In the meantime, though, I can at least shotgun some alternatives.
 “You all,” “Men,” “All units/troops/soldiers,” “you/those people,” off the top of my head…

-Sometimes, if a phrase comes out from the translator as something that doesn’t quite make sense in English (like that “nascent glow” or whatever it was), you can often just do a Google search like "[chunk of JP text] idiom"
+Sometimes, if a phrase comes out from the translator as something that doesn’t quite make sense in English (like that “nascent glow” or whatever it was), you can often just do a Google search like "[chunk of JP text] idiom".

 Obviously this isn’t a silver bullet (if I may ironically use an idiom myself), since I doubt every turn of phrase in the Japanese language has an English website explaining its meaning, and additionally you’d have to be aware of what specific parts of the Japanese sentence aren’t being translated well.
 This is something that comes with practice (as does recognising when the English doesn’t make sense in the first place).